 What are some of your favorite things about being part of AC?

-How long have you been involved with AC?
+When did you become involved with AC?

 Have you had any other sailing/rowing experience?